Logical Message Passing Networks with One-hop Inference on Atomic Formulas

 \subsection{Node embeddings in query graph and updating scheme}

 ~ Let $n$ be a node and $\vz_n^{(l)}$ be the embedding of $n$ at the $l$-th layer.
 We discuss how to compute the $\vz_n^{(l)}$ from the input layer $l=0$ to latent layers $l>0$.
 When $l=0$, $\vz_n^{(0)}$ falls into one of three situations.
 (1) For an entity node $e$, $\vz_e^{(0)}$ is looked up from the pretrained knowledge graph representation.
 (2) For an existential variable node $x_i$, we assign an learnable embedding $\vz_{x_i}^{(0)} = \vv_x$.
 (3) For a free variable node $y$, we assign another learnable embedding $\vz_y^{(0)} = \vv_y$.
-We note that all existential variable $x_i$ shares one $\vv_x$.
+We set that all existential variables $x_i$ share one $\vv_x$, for simplicity.